 Purpose is the ‘why’ that underpins everything you do.
 It explains why your team comes to work, why your audience is invested in your brand, and why your organisation is pursuing its business plan.
 It's essentially your company's DNA, which of course means it’s incredibly important.

 As a marketer, it’s your role to ensure that your organisation’s purpose is accurate and authentic from an internal and external perspective.
-Defining your organisation’s purpose is no simple task.
+Building a purpose driven brand is no simple task.
 Although the final output is just a sentence long, it takes a lot of digging to determine your why.
 In this guide, we’ll talk you through how to run a successful purpose workshop, so you can make sure the purpose you define is authentic.

 Why having a purpose matters